iobis/manual/examples.md

 **extendedMeasurementOrFact (eMoF) extension:**

-The rMoF table contains the measurement information and data of each occurrence.
+The eMoF table contains the measurement information and data of each occurrence.
 This extension is also linked to the eventCore using the `eventID`, and linked to the occurrence table using the `occurrenceID`.
 The various measurements are populated with `measurementType`, `measurementTypeID`, `measurementUnit`, `measurementUnitID`, `measurementValue`, `measurementValueID`, `measurementAccuracy`, `measurementMethod`, `measurementDeterminedBy` and `measurementDeterminedDate`.
 The example dataset of [Seagrass Monitoring at Chengue Bay, Colombia](http://ipt.iobis.org/caribbeanobis/resource?r=seagrasssurvey_colombia) recorded a number of measurements and can be used as an example of how to populate the respective fields:

 | eventID                  | occurrenceID                | measurementID                               | measurementType                       |
 |--------------------------|-----------------------------|---------------------------------------------|---------------------------------------|